Author: DiscoveryPlus Services Group

 Use a discovery tool to examine performance and relationship data

 While you are digging through documentation and talking with the security, compliance, architectural, and quality teams, use an auto-discovery tool to do an assessment of the current state of the application.
 You need a tool that maps the communications of the servers running the application with other servers.

-When doing application discovery, I prefer using agentless discovery tools rather than an agent.
+When doing application discovery, we prefer using agentless discovery tools rather than an agent.
 Agents introduce performance and relationship data that have to be weeded out to get a clear picture of the application, its relationships, and its dependencies.

 Examine the application performance data, both from the servers (CPU, memory, I/O traffic, services) and the infrastructure (bandwidth consumption, load balancer utilization, SAN IOPs, ports/protocols, IP addresses).
 Be sure your assessment/discovery tool can see your network, all the types of computing systems you have (mainframe, mid-range, RISC, X86), and your storage.